preethamam/MATLAB-Get-Required-Toolboxes-Dependencies/README.md

 ### MIT License Text

-Copyright (c) 2025 YOUR NAME OR ORGANIZATION
+Copyright (c) 2025 Preetham Manjunatha

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal